-In modern times, the concept of Veer Bhogya Vasundhara has taken on new meanings.
+In modern times, the concept of Veer Bhogya Vasundhara has taken on new wider meanings.
 It is a call to action for individuals to take responsibility for their impact on the environment and to take brave steps toward protecting the earth for future generations.

 This includes taking action to reduce carbon emissions, advocating for environmental policies, and engaging in sustainable practices.